What Are Claude Connectors? Data Access, Auth, Custom Setup, and Troubleshooting

 What is the difference between a standard and interactive Claude Connector?

 A standard Claude Connector returns data that Claude formats into text responses.
 An interactive connector also includes MCP App resources that render React UI components (cards, charts, forms) directly in the conversation.
 Interactive connectors show an "Interactive" badge in the Connectors Directory.
-Both are MCP servers.
-Use sunpeak to build interactive connectors.
+Both are MCP servers under the hood.

 How do I build a Claude Connector?